Corowa

 Corowa /ˈkɒrəwə/ is a town in the state of New South Wales in Australia.
 It is on the bank of the Murray River, the border between New South Wales and Victoria, opposite the Victorian town of Wahgunyah.
 It is the largest town in the Federation Council and was the administrative centre of the former Corowa Shire.
-The name could have derived from an Aboriginal word referring to the curra pine which yielded gum used by Aboriginal people to fasten the heads of spears to the shafts.
+The name could have derived from a Wiradjuri word referring to the curra pine that yielded gum used by Aboriginal people to fasten the heads of spears to the shafts.
 Another translation is "rocky river".